Penrose P2 Tilings: A Study of Fully Leafed Induced Subtrees: Definitions

 \begin{definition}{(\cite{masse2018saturated})} A \textbf{fully leafed induced subtree} of order $n$ of a graph $G$ is an induced subtree of $G$ that maximizes the number of leaves among all induced subtrees of order $n$ in $G$. \end{definition}

-We want to describe the graph structure of fully leafed induced subtrees in P2-graphs.
 A Penrose P2 tiling, shortly a P2 tiling, is a tiling of the plane constructed by two sorts of tiles, called \textbf{prototiles}, described in Figure \ref{fig:prototuiles}.
-P2 tilings are aperiodic.
+We know that P2 tilings are aperiodic \cite{grunbaum1987tilings}.
+A \textbf{patch} is a finite connected set of tiles that respects the matching rules.
+We say a patch $P$ is \textbf{valid} if, when $P$ is extended by the tiles that are forced to be placed according to the matching rules, the resulting set of tiles is still a patch.

 We call \textbf{P2-graph} the dual graph of a P2 tiling.
-So we often use the term \textit{tile} to denote a vertex of a $P2$-graph.
-All graphs considered in this paper are induced subgraphs of $P2$-graphs, so we may not mention it every time.

-A patch in a P2 tiling is a connected set of tiles.
+So we often use the term \textit{tile} to denote a vertex of a P2-graph.
+All graphs considered in this paper are induced subgraphs of P2-graphs, so we may not mention it every time.
+In this paper, we want to describe the graph structure of the fully leafed induced subtrees in P2-graphs.
+We know that P2 tilings have the local isomorphism property, which implies that every valid P2 patch appears in any P2 tiling \cite{grunbaum1987tilings}.
+Then, by the local isomorphism property, the fully leafed induced subtrees do not depend on a specific P2 tiling in which they would be embedded.

 Two important patches of P2 tilings will be used throughout this paper: the star and the sun.
 They are presented in Figure \ref{fig:Two P2 patches}.

-An important concept of Penrose tilings is inflation.
+An important concept of Penrose tilings is inflation \cite{grunbaum1987tilings}.
 Consider a kite (resp. a dart), that we have outlined by a blue dashed contour in Figure \ref{fig:inflation cerf-volant} (resp. \ref{fig:inflation fléchette}).
 The \textbf{inflation} of this kite (resp. this dart) is the patch of 4 tiles (resp.
 3 tiles) that are $\varphi$ times smaller than the original tiles, represented in brown and orange in Figure \ref{fig:inflation cerf-volant} (resp. \ref{fig:inflation fléchette}).

-By doing an infinite number of inflations from a given patch and by rescaling the dimension at each inflation, we can construct P2 tilings.
-A P2-graph is the dual graph of a Penrose tiling.
+The inflation of a P2 patch $P$ is defined as the patch obtained by inflating all the P2 tiles of $P$.
+By doing an infinite number of inflations from a given patch and by rescaling the dimension at each inflation, we can construct a P2 tiling.